johnshearing/IOTA-Airgapped-NodeJS-Console-Wallet/README.md

 * A video showing how to buy IOTAs on Binance using Eth [is found here](https://www.youtube.com/watch?v=GEd1G9Mw4Fc)
 * You don't even need a tutorial because customer support is very good with both companies.

-#### Send IOTAs to address a
+#### Send IOTAs to address a0
 * Once you have purchased IOTAs on binance, send them to your address at index 0 which was made with **seed a**.
 * Lets call this **address a0**
 * First send a very small amount of IOTA to **address a0**
 * Follow the directions on Binance to accomplish this.
-* You could just leave your IOTAs in your Binance account
+* You could just leave your IOTAs in your Binance account.
 * In that case, your IOTAs are in an address controlled by a seed which is in the posession of Binance.
 * All you have is a password to your account and a promise that you can have your IOTAs went you ask for them.
 * The are risks as follows:
   * If Binance gets hacked you loose your IOTAs.
   * If Binance mismanages your account you loose your IOTAs.
   * If Binance steals your account you loose your IOTAs.
-  * If the goverment forces Binance to confiscate your account you loose your IOTAs.
+  * If a goverment forces Binance to confiscate your account you loose your IOTAs.
 * Also, at the time of this writing, Binance charges .5 MIOTAs for each outgoing transaction whereas outgoing transactions are free when you send them from an account that you control.
 * Once your IOTAs are in an address that you control, you can start to do interesting things like:
   * Buy and sell goods and services from humans and machines.
   * Buy and sell computing power, and information on the Internet of Things,
   * Use smart contracts to automate your business,
-  * Use multisignature wallets for an added layer of security,
+  * Use multisignature wallets for even greater security.

 #### Find a Healthy Computer on the Tangle To Use For Checking the Balance of Your New Address
 * There are computers all over the planet which maintain a record of all the addresses and their balances on the IOTA Tangle.